 Lay marinated tofu on a lined baking tray and bake in the for 15 minutes.
 Turn over and cook another 15 to 20 minutes or until the tofu is browned around the edges.

-This can be served immediately or cool and store in the.
-It can be reheated or a griddle or in a hot pan, or serv cold in salads or samdwiches.
+If not being served immediately or cool and store in the fridge.
+Smoked tofu can be reheated on a griddle or in a hot pan.
+It is also perfect for sushi, sliced on a bowl of noodles or served in salads or samdwiches.

 For Tattie Scones exact quantities are not essential, it is a case of adding more plain flour if it is too wet, or extra moisture if the mixture is too dry.
 The ratio is approximately 5:1 potato to starch, I say starch because I have made these with whatever flour or starches I had at hand over the years, including GF flour mix, rice, potato, tapioca and wheat flours.
 You can use any dairy-free spread for your mash, if you are a Rouxbe graduate, use a portion of roasted garlic & onion buttah.